octahedroid/gatsby-remark-twitter/README.md

 # gatsby-remark-twitter

-Embed Tweet cards in Gatsby markdown.
+Embed Tweet and Moment cards in Gatsby markdown.

 ## Install